Preventing Prompt Injection with Type-Directed Privilege Separation: Background

-The widespread use of string concatenation has made prompt injection a pressing issue, and is considered by OWASP to be the top vulnerability to LLM-based systems \citep{wilsonOWASPTop102024}.
-Note that the threat of prompt injections is separate from other attacks on LLMs, such as jailbreaks \citep{zouUniversalTransferableAdversarial2023a, raoTrickingLLMsDisobedience2024, shenAnythingNowCharacterizing2024, weiJailbreakGuardAligned2024}; the latter have the orthogonal goal of undermining model safety alignment.
+In general, a prompt injection can be considered any input that causes the language model to deviate from its provided task $p$.
+Note that the threat of prompt injections is separate from other attacks on language models, such as jailbreaks \citep{zouUniversalTransferableAdversarial2023a, raoTrickingLLMsDisobedience2024, shenAnythingNowCharacterizing2024, weiJailbreakGuardAligned2024}; these have the orthogonal goal of undermining model safety alignment.
+In addition, attacks that attempt to mislead the language model with incorrect/bogus inputs are out of scope for this threat model.
+Even though these types of attacks may cause harm to an agent, they do not fundamentally alter the underlying task $p$.